User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Discussion

-To conclude, at a time when norms may be shifting toward prioritizing accountability over privacy, we recommend to frame untraceable communication tools as enablers of altruistic privacy, emphasizing how their adoption can help protect others in vulnerable situations.
-Designers and developers should consider how to communicate this value clearly, while also clarifying that untraceable communication does not imply anonymity between senders and recipients.
+Additionally, designs should stress that untraceable communication does not imply anonymity between senders and recipients.
 This distinction is key to addressing concerns about potential misuse, such as bullying, scams, or other online harms.
-Framing untraceable communication in this way positions its additional privacy protections not as something to justify, but as something to \emph{offer}, contributing to protecting those who need it most.